LoupDesign/StoryEngine/README.md

 # Want to contribute?

 We're thrilled to have your help, thank you!
 If you’d like to contribute to advancing the StoryEngine methodology, please see our [contributor's guide](https://github.com/LoupDesign/StoryEngine/blob/master/CONTRIBUTING.md).

+# Join our Slack workspace
+Want to join the StoryEngine conversation?
+Have a question?
+Join our [StoryEngine Slack Workspace](https://join.slack.com/t/storyengine/shared_invite/enQtMzYwOTk5NDMxMTM3LTUwM2U1MDUxNGRjNWYwNWU4NGNmMWRjMzM3ZjVlMmVkN2U4ODkzN2VlOTMyZWEzZjhhMzlmYzUwNTk4YjJkNzY) to communicate about all things StoryEngine with us.

 # Want to use StoryEngine?